-For workbooks, study guides, manuals, lab manuals and multiple syllabi which are forwarded to the bookstore for purchase by the students, see the manager of the bookstore for the proper procedure and the Director of Institutional Support Services for a reproduction schedule.
+For workbooks, study guides, manuals, lab manuals and multiple syllabi which are forwarded to the bookstore for purchase by the students, see the manager of the bookstore for the proper procedure and the Manager of Institutional Support Services for a reproduction schedule.

 Please keep in mind when submitting your requests that the copy systems used are subject to occasional unscheduled maintenance and equipment failures.
 As a consequence, advance planning with sufficient time for completion of your work order is recommended.

 When requesting that your completed material be placed in your mailbox, remember the size of your order versus the size of your mailbox, and the nature of your material.
-We do not recommend having tests placed in your mailbox; we recommend having your tests placed in the locked cabinets.

 The cost of materials used for your duplication request is being charged back to each department/cost center on a monthly basis.

 Please be sure to use the correct budget code number and department name code on your EZPRINT order.

 - Copying will not be used to create or replace or substitute an assembled work;

 - Copying to substitute for the purchasing of books, publisher's reprints, periodicals or music sheets;

 - Copying of the same materials by the same teacher from term to term;